 Understanding the goals and objectives of the General Plan, the Pasadena Department of Transportation sets forth goals and policies to improve overall transportation in Pasadena and create "a community where people can circulate without cars."
 Inherent in this vision statement is to accommodate different modes of transportation including vehicle, pedestrian, bicycle, and transit.
 The analysis is based on City Transportation Impact Analysis Guidelines.
-This report will assess accessibility of these different modes of travel and the project's transportation impacts using the City's adopted transportation performance measures.
+This report will assess accessibility of these different modes of transportation performance measures.